 The members of the academy community will understand that their views can help to shape the development of the academy.
-This will be done through parent/carers termly learning conferences, INSET days, review meetings, governors, learning council, end of year reports and staff meetings
+This will be done through parent / carers termly learning conferences, INSET days, review meetings, governors, learning council, end of year reports and staff meetings

-Academy will communicate its vision of inclusion and equality to its members and local community in the form of newsletters, noticeboards, visitors to the academy, pupil visits, assemblies,PTFA, policies, academy website and charity support.
+Academy will communicate its vision of inclusion and equality to its members and local community in the form of newsletters, noticeboards, visitors to the academy, pupil visits, assemblies, PTFA, policies, academy website and charity support.

-13. Monitoring arrangements
+14. Monitoring arrangements

-- The headteacher will update the published equality information at least every year - This document will be reviewed by the headteacher at least every 3 years - This document will be approved by the Local Governing Body.
+- The head of school will update the published equality information at least every year - This document will be reviewed by the head of school at least every 3 years - This document will be approved by the Local Governing Body.